spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 # Trigger policy

+!!! tip
+    We now have the [stack dependencies](../stack/stack-dependencies.md) feature available which should mostly cover the use cases described below.
+It's a simpler and more intuitive way to define dependencies between stacks.

 ## Purpose

 Frequently, your infrastructure consists of a number of projects ([stacks](../stack/README.md) in Spacelift parlance) that are connected in some way - either depend logically on one another, or must be deployed in a particular order for some other reason - for example, a rolling deploy in multiple regions.